 - Sponsorship of the local in-country management team – The leaders of the various Schneider Electric industry segments in the local countries share in the evaluation process and agree to sponsor the systems integrators who qualify as certified partners.
 This sponsorship consists of lead sharing and joint sales efforts.

 For Certified Alliance partners, the industry segment accreditation badges symbolize both a high level of competency and a deeper partner relationship.
-According to Mike Teller, Vice President of Schneider Electric’s Global Water and Wastewater segment, “Building a mutually supportive digital community of partners where we can share ideas and information, and identifying and providing support to local partner organizations enables our end user stakeholders to execute their Water and Wastewater projects in a highly efficient and cost-effective manner.”
+According to Mike Teller, Vice President of Schneider Electric’s Global Water and Wastewater segment, “Building a mutually supportive digital community of partners where we can share ideas and information, and identifying and providing support to local partner organizations allows our end user stakeholders to execute their Water and Wastewater projects in a highly efficient and cost-effective manner.”

 Benefits accrue to both end users and partners